va5ja/chimney/README.md

 Options:
       --package=PACKAGE      Package name.
 It is mandatory when making a debian changelog --changelog=CHANGELOG  Changelog file location.
 Mandatory when run not ouf the parent folder of the repository --post-run=POST-RUN    A full-path to a script with parameters to be run right after Chimney finishes its work.
 This is the way Chimney can be used as a part of Continuous Delivery automation.
 The main feature of this option is the placeholders.
 Using the placeholders you can pass results of Chimney's work to a post-run script.
-The next placeholders are supported: %VERSION%, %PACKAGE%, %CHANGELOGFILE%.
+The next placeholders are supported: %VER%, %PACKAGE%, %FILE%, %ADDON%.
 The option decreases the verbosity
       --rev[=REV]            Sets the revision in Git repository, after which log entries must be collected.
 If not set, the program will try to detect the latest version-tagged revision
       --major                Allows major releases.
 Be default there only can be minor or patches ones.
 Activate this option only if you have a well-functioning GIT workflow
   -h, --help                 Display this help message